hamubb/hype-THT/sectionD/student_feedback.md

+##
+Handling Student issues.

 Firstly I would want to be calm, empathetic and maintain my composure before I respond to the situation.

 I would then have a rapport with the student and request for a zoom meeting to discuss the matter and try to analyse and review his/hersolution with both our